 The Site Search tool allows you to query your Site Search Indexes from the dotCMS back-end using simple text strings (similar to what front-end users would enter), allowing you to query the content repository without the more sophisticated search terms dotCMS uses when presenting content.
 This is useful when you wish to perform simple queries of your content indexes to ensure your content has been indexed properly, and understand what content will be discovered by front end users using the Site Search feature.

-To open the Site Search tool, select System -> Site Search and click the Search tab.
+To open the Site Search tool, select Dev Tools -> Site Search and click the Search tab.

 In the Site Search tool, you can select which Site Search Index to use for the search and enter a text string and/or search terms.
 When you press the Search button, the tool automatically returns all results within the selected index which match your query.